flower-pot/blog/_posts/2015-04-09-392-days-github-streak.markdown

 ---
 layout: post
 title: 392 Days GitHub streak
-teaser: Comments on my GitHub streak
-commets: true
 ---

-My current [GitHub streak](https://github.com/flower-pot) started on March the 13th 2014, so far 392 days.
+My current [GitHub streak](https://github.com/brancz) started on March the 13th 2014, so far 392 days.
 I started it, to stay more active on my side projects.
 I learned so much, and it has gotten me several opportunities including several job interviews, an internship in Palo Alto (which was a big